David Miles (actor)

-David Miles (c.
-1871 – October 28, 1915) was an American actor and director.
+David Miles (October 26, 1871 – October 28, 1915) was an American actor and director.
 Born in Milford, Connecticut, he became a Hollywood actor and was head of dramatic production at the Kinemacolor Company of America until October 1913.
 Later, he owned David Miles, Inc., a film making company in Los Angeles, California.
 He died of a sudden hemorrhage while walking with his secretary in New York City, aged 44.

 Partial filmography

 As actor

 All 1909 shorts, unless otherwise noted.